 Even the strongest password can be compromised.
 Two-Factor Authentication (2FA) provides a critical second layer of defense for your account.
 When you log in, after entering your password, you must provide a second piece of information—typically a temporary code sent to your phone or generated by an authenticator app.
 This process ensures that even if a malicious actor steals your password, they cannot access your account without physical access to your secondary device.

 Any Security Camera Brands that takes its users' security seriously will offer, and often encourage, the activation of 2FA.
 The absence of this feature is a significant security risk, as it leaves your account vulnerable to simple phishing attacks or password leaks.
 It is a fundamental feature, not a premium one.
+Leading brands integrate 2FA seamlessly into their apps, often with biometric options for added convenience and security.

 What Is the Role of Regular Firmware Updates?